(Adopted October 2014; updated August 2020)

 3. Increase the budget for protected area management to ensure that management plans for all National Parks are developed, adequately funded and implemented.

-4. Support the resilience of Queensland’s wildlife and natural places against climate change by expanding the protected area estate to 20% by 2020, including 15% in national parks.
+4. Support the resilience of Queensland’s wildlife and natural places against the climate crisis by expanding the protected area estate.
 Ensure additions are based on the Comprehensive, Adequate and Representative (CAR) reserve system principles and are strategically targeted to re-connect fragmented wildlife corridors and establish climate refugia (e.g. continue the buy-back of the Daintree).

 5. Amend the Vegetation Management Act to protect endangered, near threatened and high conservation value regrowth vegetation, all remnant and high value regrowth vegetation in urban areas, and vegetation in riparian and wildlife corridors.